amolinar1/DataMiningProject/README.md

 In the data file, you can find the training data which we use for training our model and the test data which we use to calculate the accuracy of our model.
 The sample data submission is the format in which we can submit a model.

+### 👩‍💻 Code

+In the code file, you can find the code that gives the best accuracy on the test data.
+We got an accuracy of 0.823.
+This means that in 82.3% of the cases, our model is right on the predictions.

 ### 🖋 Summary of the weeks

 In these files, you can find and follow the progress of our work through the weeks in the summary slide.